We R Who We R: Critical reception

 Robert Copsey from Digital Spy gave the single five out of five stars.
 Copsey praised Kesha for not buckling under the harsh scrutiny she has been subject to over the length of her career, citing her boozy antics and processed vocals as areas that have been criticized.
 He wrote, "we've never disputed that she carries it all off in a fashion that's frank, fearless and unashamedly fun."
 The song's chorus was highlighted in the review, with Copsey calling it "her poppermost effort to date" that contained "bouncy Dr Luke beats and her usual bubblegum melodies".

 Jocelyn Vena from MTV News gave the song a positive review, writing "[Kesha] has found a chart-topping formula, combin[ing] killer beats with lyrics about super-fun parties and hot pants."
 Vena commented that, although the song was not groundbreaking and did not stray too far away from previous singles "Tik Tok" or "Take It Off", that hardly matters as "it's another uber-fun tune about how awesome it is to dance the night away" with an "inspired [message about] the recent rash of suicides among gay youth."
 Jason Lipshutz from Billboard gave the song a positive review; he praised Dr. Luke's production and the song's chorus.
 Lipshutz commented on the song's similarity to "Tik Tok", writing, "Instead of straying from the 'TiK ToK' formula, 'We R Who We R,' ... smartly maximizes [Kesha's] most appealing qualities."
 The review concluded that the song "demonstrates that [Kesha] still has mileage left in her electro-pop sound as she gears up for her next album."
 Leah Greenblatt of Entertainment Weekly called the song a "companion piece" to Pink's "Raise Your Glass" citing their similar subject matter and close releases.
-Nitsuh Abebe from NY Magazine complimented the song's chorus and trance pop elements.
+Nitsuh Abebe from New York magazine complimented the song's chorus and trance pop elements.
 Abebe wrote that the song embodied a "hollowed-out, free-of-yourself feeling", commenting that almost all electronic dance music imbues feelings "that are almost spiritual, that sense of being subsumed and out-of-body".
 Melinda Newman of HitFix called the song "incredibly stupid, but it has the main ingredients to make it a global hit: an insistent beat and positive lyrics that promise to suspend time and keep us 'forever young,' or better yet, transport us back to a time when we felt like we were."
-Newman referred to herself as one of the singer's biggest detractors, but wrote "I like one of her songs--or at least begrudgingly admire its crass charms."
+Newman referred to herself as one of the singer's biggest detractors, but wrote, "I like one of her songs--or at least begrudgingly admire its crass charms."
 In an album review of Cannibal, Newman referred to the song as a "great self-acceptance anthem.'